rclone/rclone/docs/content/docs.md

 `--bwlimit "Mon-00:00,512 Fri-23:59,10M Sat-10:00,1M Sun-20:00,off"`

-It mean that, the transfer bandwidh will be set to 512kBytes/sec on Monday.
+It mean that, the transfer bandwidth will be set to 512kBytes/sec on Monday.
 It will raise to 10Mbytes/s before the end of Friday.
 At 10:00 on Sunday it will be set to 1Mbyte/s.
 From 20:00 at Sunday will be unlimited.